 - Event-Based RoC Compliance

-Mandatory Annual Compliance
+Mandatory Annual Compliance checklist

 |Appointment of Auditor and Annual General Meeting(AGM)||The first Auditor has to be appointed within 30 days and the appointment is confirmed by the shareholders in the First Annual General Meeting (AGM) of the company.